-The clock song is a fun and easy way to introduce children to musical notation.
-It helps kids to understand and recognise the difference between Minims (or 1/2 notes), Crotchets (1/4 notes) and Quavers (1/8 notes) by making a game out of it.
-This simple activity makes the musical concept clear, and the note names and values easy to remember.
+The Clock Song is an excellent way to learn musical note values.
+It helps kids to understand and recognise the difference between Minims (or 1/2 notes), Crotchets (1/4 notes) and Quavers (1/8 notes) by making it into a fun game.
+It’s a simple activity that makes the musical concept clear, and the note names and values easy to remember.

 Grandfather Clock goes